vjkr/vacgithub/README.md

 # vacgithub
 Hello AIKT Students!
-hellosir and all my friends
+hello sir and all my friends